sami2ahmed/ccloud-microservices-reinvent/README.md

-# Video demo goes live at AWS reinvent Nov.
-29 2021 9am PT
+# Come see the demo below live at Reinvent, find the Confluent Booth

-https://youtu.be/W4c4NYDCShA
+Video demo goes live at AWS reinvent Nov.
+29 2021 9am PT https://youtu.be/W4c4NYDCShA

 # Embed multi-classification machine learning model in a streaming pipeline demo with Confluent Cloud and AWS Lambda/SNS